sinansonmez/resim/rust/README.md

 Disclaimer: Resim is still at a very early phase of development, so don't use it for production.

-P.S.: Resim means image in Turkish
+P.S.: Resim means 'image' in Turkish

 ## Features